rvarela11/arrive-logistics/README.md

 ### About

-A search box where the user can search for carriers by city name.
+A search box where a user can search for carriers by city name.

 ### Technologies